 - Refer back to your contract and project scope to highlight to your client you have delivered the work that was agreed and ticked all of the boxes

-- Professional indemnity insurance doesn’t cover reimbursements, but it should give you the confidence to stand up to yourself and have confrontations without worrying about suffering the financial consequences
+- Professional indemnity insurance doesn’t cover reimbursements, but it should give you the confidence to stand up for yourself and have confrontations without worrying about suffering the financial consequences